-From 1 July 2019 the trading of all listed shares in the "Sponsored Foreign Shares" trading segment has been suspended.
+From 1 July 2019 the trading of all shares admitted to trading in the "Sponsored Foreign Shares" trading segment has been suspended.
 Further Information

 Global Investment Opportunities

 Investing in shares from around the world has never been easier for Swiss investors.
 Through our Sponsored Foreign Shares segment, you can trade more than 500 of the world’s biggest companies directly on the Swiss Stock Exchange, allowing for a broad diversification of countries and sectors for your portfolio.

 The list of securities incorporates some of the most highly capitalized companies in the world, including Microsoft, Apple, Amazon or Alphabet (Google), along with some of the most high-profile IPOs of our times like Spotify and Dropbox.

 Over 500 of the most-sought-after shares from around the world.
 Right here.